 - 1 When the switch is integrated in to the network as a new device with no boot.cfg file, then Automatic Remote Configuration is performed on the switch. - 2 The Remote Configuration Manager on OmniSwitch configures a link aggregate automatically when a LACP PDU is detected on combo or uplink ports on the switch during Automatic Remote Configuration.
 For details, see the following section "LACP Auto Detection" on page 8-13 - 3 A DHCP client is automatically configured first on the default VLAN at switch boot up.
 OmniSwitch then uses different methods of DHCP client configuration until connection to a DHCP Server is obtained.
-For details, see the following section "DHCP Client Auto-Configuration Process" on page 8-17 - 4 The DHCP client obtains the switch IP address information from the DHCP server. - 5 The DHCP client obtains the TFTP server IP address from the DHCP server using Option (66). - 6 The DHCP client obtains the instruction file name and location from the DHCP server using Option (67). - 7 SSH access is automatically enabled to allow remote access in case the automatic configuration process fails. - 8 The instruction file with the .alu extension is downloaded from the TFTP server to the /flash/working directory of the OmniSwitch. - 9 If available, the configuration, script, and images files are downloaded from the FTP or SFTP servers.
-The password used to connect to the FTP/SFTP servers is same as the username. - 10 If available, the switch compares the firmware version available on the switch with the firmware version in the instruction file.
-If the firmware versions are different, then the new firmware is downloaded in to the /flash/working directory. - 11 If available, the downloaded configuration file is saved as the boot.cfg file in the /flash/working directory and the switch is rebooted completing the auto configuration process (a reboot occurs only if no script file is downloaded). - 12 If available, commands in the script file are run and the DHCP client configuration is automatically removed on the default VLAN 1.
+For details, see the following section "DHCP Client Auto-Configuration Process" on page 8-18 - 4 The DHCP client looks for the OXO DHCP server response to provide preference to the desired OXO DHCP server.
+For details, see the following section "DHCP Client Preference to OXO DHCP Server" on page 8-19 - 5 The DHCP client obtains the switch IP address information from the DHCP server. - 6 The DHCP client obtains the TFTP server IP address from the DHCP server using Option (66). - 7 The DHCP client obtains the instruction file name and location from the DHCP server using Option (67). - 8 SSH access is automatically enabled to allow remote access in case the automatic configuration process fails. - 9 The instruction file with the .alu extension is downloaded from the TFTP server to the /flash/working directory of the OmniSwitch. - 10 If available, the configuration, script, and images files are downloaded from the FTP or SFTP servers.
+The password used to connect to the FTP/SFTP servers is same as the username. - 11 If available, the switch compares the firmware version available on the switch with the firmware version in the instruction file.
+If the firmware versions are different, then the new firmware is downloaded in to the /flash/working directory. - 12 If available, the downloaded configuration file is saved as the boot.cfg file in the /flash/working directory and the switch is rebooted completing the auto configuration process (a reboot occurs only if no script file is downloaded). - 13 If available, commands in the script file are run and the DHCP client configuration is automatically removed on the default VLAN 1.